 Israel is seething with anger at the decision to invite the Palestine Liberation Organisation (P.L.O)?

-Israel is seething with anger at the decision to invite the Palestine Liberation Organisation (P.L.O) to debate the Palestine question at the United Nations.
+Background: Israel is seething with anger at the decision to invite the Palestine Liberation Organisation (P.L.O) to debate the Palestine question at the United Nations.

 And the Israeli Government has said the move could wreck latest peace efforts.